Gen-AI-In-Software-Development/List-Of-Units/Unit00-Overview/README.md

 Other software engineering activities => Requirements documents from a large body of text, policy document analysis, code, looking for inconsistencies, architecture documents (may be incorrect with glossy beauty)

-A fool with a tool is still a fool.

 Test driven development with LLMs.